-|Donald Irving has taught at Worcester Academy since 1985.
+|Donald Irving has taught at Worcester Academy since 1985 and is Chair of the Visual and Performing Arts Department.
 As director of the upper school choral program he guides students in chorus, advanced chorus, and our select ensemble, the Academy Singers, maintaining close contact through classes, rehearsals, and individual lessons.
-He is the music director of Worcester Academy’s annual musical and has written many of the musicals performed at WASA each summer.
+He is the music director of Worcester Academy’s annual musical and has written many of the musicals performed each summer.|

 Donald Irving: Vocal Music.
 Performing Arts Faculty, Worcester Academy

 Silvia Irving: Instrumental Music.
 Faculty, Pakachoag Music School.

 Tobias Irving: Art Teacher, 1Lt Charles W. Whitcomb Middle School, Marlborough.